simonambridge/RTFAP2/TransactionHandlers/README.md

 apt-get install sbt
 ```

-1. Build the Producer with this command:
+1.Build the Producer with this command:

     `sbt producer/package`